Mapsui/Mapsui/docfx/documentation/NuGet-of-latest-build.md

   </packageSources>
 </configuration>
 ```
-This way you application knows where to find and other checking out your project will get it to build without further configuration.
+This way you application knows where to find the package and when other developers clone your project it works for them too right away.
 This is the best option.

-**Note**: Only the package of the latest build is available.
-The older packages are removed.
-So if you have created a project that refers to a package and someone else checks out after there has been an other build, the project will not build because the nuget package is missing.
-It is easy to update to the latest package, but it is good to be aware of this.

 ## Build your own nuget package
 It is also possible to build you own nuget package locally by running ```scripts\buildpack.bat 1.0.0-beta.1``` from the sln folder.
 You can set the file location as a Package Source in visual studio.